History of Tirumala Venkateswara Temple: 20th century

 The Temple was under the rule of Mahants for six generations until 1933 when Tirumala Tirupati Devasthanams was formed as a result of the TTD Act in 1933.
 The Act of 1933 was superseded by Madras Hindu Religious and Charitable Endowment Act of 1951.
-Again in 1966, the temple was placed under direct control of Andhra pradesh State Endowments Department, with Andhra Pradesh Charitable and Hindu Religious Institutions and Endowments act.
+Again in 1966, the temple was placed under direct control of Andhra Pradesh State Endowments Department, with Andhra Pradesh Charitable and Hindu Religious Institutions and Endowments act.
 In 1979, act of 1966 was rolled back with new Tirumala Tirupati Devasthanams act, where temple administration was vested to a committee consisting of Executive officer, Chairman and two other members nominated by Government of Andhra Pradesh.

 Epigraphical records

 This Temple bears on its walls several Tamil inscriptions which are of historical, cultural and linguistic importance.
 The number of inscriptions on the Hill Temple and in the temples of Lower Tirupati and Tiruchanur exceed one thousand.
 There is evidence to suggest that many early Tamil inscriptions on the walls of the temples have disappeared beyond recovery.
 As many as 640 inscriptions are found engraved on the walls of the temple.
 They are published by the Tirumala Tirupati Devasthanams along with the inscriptions found in other related temples in and around Tirupati.
 All the inscriptions are mainly in Tamil in the wall of sherin has more inscription script than other mentioned languages.
-Kannada, Sanskrit, Tamil, Telugu.
+Kannada, Sanskrit, Telugu.

 Under the patronage of almost all important dynasties of South India, this sacred Temple of Tirumala enjoyed full benefits and glory.
-The Pallavas, the Cholas, the Pandyas, Kadavarayas, Yadavarayas, Telugu Cholas, Telugu Pallavas, Vijayanagara kings (Sangama, Saluva and Tuluva lines) have left the marks of their patronage and endowments on the walls of the temples of Tirumala and Tirupati.
+The Pallavas, the Cholas, the Pandyas, Kadavarayas, Yadavarayas, Cholas, Vijayanagara kings (Sangama, Saluva and Tuluva lines) have left the marks of their patronage and endowments on the walls of the temples of Tirumala and Tirupati.